oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

 Single Program Multiple Data
 ============================

-This section includes concepts and description of objects that support distributed computations using :capterm:`SPMD` model.
+This section includes concepts and descriptions of objects that support distributed computations using :capterm:`SPMD` model.

 Distributed computation using SPMD model